 The PHA may submit a proposal for project-based housing that is owned or controlled by the PHA.
-If the proposal for PHA-owned housing is selected, the PHA will use an entity to be determined at that time to review the PHA selection and to administer the PBV program.
-The PHA will obtain HUD approval of the determined entity prior to selecting the proposal for PHA-owned housing.
+If the proposal for PHA-owned housing is selected, the PHA will use [insert name of the entity] an entity to be determined at that time to review the PHA selection and to administer the PBV program.
+The PHA will obtain HUD approval of the determined entity[insert name of entity] prior to selecting the proposal for PHA-owned housing.